Accumulating Evidence for the Associated Production of a New Higgs Boson at the Large Hadron Collider: Introduction

-The explanation of the multi-lepton anomalies in the 2HDM+$S$ framework requires the mass of $S$ to be between $130\,$GeV and $160\,$GeV~\cite{vonBuddenbrock:2017gvy}.
-Fortunately, this mass range is covered in the side bands of CMS and ATLAS searches for the SM Higgs.
+The explanation of the multi-lepton anomalies requires the mass of $S$ to be between $130\,$GeV and $160\,$GeV~\cite{vonBuddenbrock:2017gvy}.
+Fortunately, this mass range is covered in the CMS and ATLAS searches for the SM Higgs.
 Therefore, the published analyses of di-photon, $Z\gamma$ and $b\overline{b}$ resonances~\cite{Sirunyan:2021ybb,ATLAS:2020pvn,Aad:2020ivc,Sirunyan:2020sum,Aad:2021qks,CMS:2018nlv,Sirunyan:2018tbk,HIGG-2018-51web} can be used to search for a signal of $S$.
-For the search of di-photon resonances both inclusive distributions, as well as analyses including the associate production of leptons, ($b$-) jets and missing transverse energy ($E^{T}_{miss}$) are available.
-Importantly, it is possible to combine the information from these channels without specifying an explicit model, such that the only assumption is a scalar particle $S$ with an associate production mechanism.
+Importantly, it is possible to combine the information from these channels without specifying an explicit model, such that the only assumption is the existence of a scalar particle $S$ which is produced in association with other particles.

-In this article we present a combined fit of the different channels, briefly discuss the implications of the different signals for the properties of $S$, and suggest a new search for $S$ via the search for asymmetric $\gamma\gamma b\overline{b},\tau^+\tau^- b\overline{b}$ signals.
+In this article we present a combined fit to the available data to search, briefly discuss the implications of the different signals for the properties of $S$, and suggest new searches for $H$ to verify our hypothesis.